Client Onboarding Checklist for an MSP

 Collect any information you didn’t get through the sales process.
 Fill in the gaps in your understanding of the client.
 Also, discover how you can achieve their goals.
 The questionnaire can bring multiple stakeholders together to answer specific queries.

-Survey Monkey, TypeForm, and Google Forms are great tools to create a survey.
-If you’re using a customer relationship management platform, you can use a built-in form to build the survey.
+Survey Monkey, Zonka Feedback, TypeForm, and Google Forms are great tools to create a survey.
+If you’re using a customer relationship management platform, you can create the survey using a built-in form.
 Sync the answers directly to your client’s account in the CRM.
-You can also schedule a meeting to cover the questionnaire over a call.
+You can also schedule a meeting to discuss the questionnaire over the phone.

 Document the following: